Куда я попал?

 QakBot

-QakBot can store its configuration information in a randomly named subkey under HKCU\Software\Microsoft.(Citation: Red Canary Qbot)(Citation: Group IB Ransomware September 2020)
+QakBot can modify the Registry to store its configuration information in a randomly named subkey under HKCU\Software\Microsoft.(Citation: Red Canary Qbot)(Citation: Group IB Ransomware September 2020)

 Bankshot